HFSKSN/HFSKSN.github.io/docs/02-Component-Selection/Component-Selection.md

 ## Pinout Selection

-![MPLab X IDE Pinout and Application Builder](pinout.png) **Figure 1:** Selection of pinout and applications for PIC18F57Q43 on MPLab X IDE to support sensor and microcontroller functionality
+![MPLab X IDE Pinout and Application Builder](pinout.png) **Figure 1:** Selection of pinout and subsystems for PIC18F57Q43 on MPLab X IDE to support sensor and microcontroller functionality

 <br>